probaverse/probaverse.com/content/_index.md

     content:
       title: Get started with the probaverse.
       text: |-
-        Currently, the probaverse can be installed by each package individually, although only three packages are available as prototypes:
+        Currently, only a prototype of the probaverse is available.
+Install it by running in R:
         ```
-        remotes::install_github("probaverse/distionary")
-        remotes::install_github("probaverse/distplyr")
-        remotes::install_github("probaverse/famish")
+        remotes::install_github("probaverse/probaverse")
         ```
       #button:
       #  text: Find it on GitHub